This guide will cover exactly what you need to know about MCAT scores giving you an advantage amongst others in the medical school applicant pool.

 While a good score may mean fitting into the middle of the pack, it's recommended to be far above the pack.
 For an excellent MCAT score that will be competitive at all schools, students should aim to be at least in the 90th percentile, which is around a score of 514.

-Each section of the MCAT is scored from a range of 118 to 132.
+The highest possible MCAT score is 528.
 Your total score is the combination of your MCAT section scores.
-The highest MCAT score possible is 528.
 There are four sections in the exam, and each is designed to assess specific skills:

-As a general guideline, 125 is the midpoint for MCAT scores on each section.
+As a general guideline, 125 is the midpoint for MCAT scores in each section.
 To improve your scores, your best bet is to familiarize yourself with each section of the MCAT and spend an equal amount of time studying for all of them.

 Here are the median MCAT scores for the top 10 medical schools in the US: